 Perfect for creamy curry sauces, soups, or fusion recipes

-Garam Masala Fusion Blend
+Pakistani-Style Garam Masala Curry Blend

 Combine the depth of curry powder with the aroma of garam masala: